mecid/mecid.github.io/_posts/2020-05-06-building-calendar-without-uicollectionview-in-swiftui.md

 1. It should scroll vertically through months.
 2. It should respect to calendar settings that the user has on the device.
 3. It should provide a nice API to build custom day cells.

-OK, now we have the list of requirements for our component, and we can start coding.
+OK, now we have the list of requirements for our component.
+We can start coding.

 ```swift
 struct CalendarView<DateView>: View where DateView: View {